 Indecision is my problem.

-My trouble making up my mind results in late night online shopping.
+Trouble making up my mind turns into late-night online shopping.

 The choices wouldn’t disappoint anyone, right?